brianalvey/vip-redactosaurus/README.md

 # VIP Redactosaurus

-A Chrome extension that anonymizes specific content on webpages **before they render**, enabling safe product demos without revealing private customer data.
-The extension prevents any flash of non-anonymized content, making it perfect for walkthrough videos and screen recordings.
+A Chrome extension that anonymizes specific content patterns on webpages **before they render**, allowing safe product demos that don't reveal private customer data.
+This extension prevents flashes of non-anonymized content, making it perfect for walkthrough videos and screen recordings.

 ## 🚀 Features